kitchinka/ELK-Stack/README.md

 Ansible was used to automate configuration of the ELK machine.
 NO configuration was performed manually, which is advantageous because...
 * This significantly cuts down on labour hours needed for configuration, allowing personnel to focus their attention on more pressing concerns, such as analyzing the logs Filebeat and Metricbeat generate.

-The install-elk playbook inplements the following tasks:
+The install-elk playbook implements the following tasks:

 * Install Docker
 * Install Python3-pip